 While the home inspection can be both intimidating and invasive, remember that the inspector works for the person who hired him or her.
 Inspectors will only discuss their findings with their own customer.
 Therefore, the seller will most likely be the last one to hear about trouble in the transaction when the buyer has arranged for the inspection.
 While it may seem unfair, that’s the way it is.
 In fact, in some states that license home inspectors, they are prevented by law from disclosing the results of the inspection to anyone but their client.

 Besides getting your home in tip-top shape for the inspection, the best thing you can do during the process is to disappear.
-Home buyers will be more comfortable discussing their concerns openly with the inspector if you are not within earshot.
+Home buyers will be more comfortable discussing their home buying concerns openly with the inspector if you are not within earshot.
 And since watching the inspection process can feel akin to being awake during open heart surgery, being away will also keep your stress levels in check.
+Plus, you hired a real estate agent to represent you — so let them do just that!

 With home inspections, the best tip to gain the most desirable results would be to have your house ready for the home inspector–then get out of the way.